 After years of the music inside of him begging to be written and played, Gabe was finally able to dedicate himself fully to his passion for music.
 A prolific songwriter since his high school days, Gabe had continued to write even during while practicing law, sometimes producing three songs in one day!
 By the time he was ready to begin his first CD, he had amassed almost 1,000 songs to choose from.
 His CD, “Persistence of Memory,” which contains several songs he wrote while in Mexico, was released April 5, 2010.
 Produced by the well-regarded Indie producer and artist/songwriter Neilson Hubbard, the CD is available from CD Baby, Amazon.com, and from Gabe via Bandcamp.

-In May 2012, Gabe started a new band, Zen Poets (www.ZenPoets.com) and wrote a slew of new band-centric songs especially for this project.
-You can hear them on the Zen Poets website.
+In May 2012, Gabe started a new band, Zen Poets (https://www.facebook.com/ZenPoets/) and wrote a slew of new band-centric songs especially for this project, several of which are available to listen to here.